devlotfi/peage-pay/README.md

 ```

 ## Configuring environement variables
-In each app you might find a `.env` file with empty env variables, you have to complete them with you own configuration instead
+In each app you might find a `.env` file with env variables that have `COMPLETE_THIS_FIELD` in them, you have to complete them with you own configuration instead

 ## Running the apps
 In each app project you can find the appropriate command to run the app in `package.json`